 7. Get help from the experts

 All of the tips we discussed above will help you increase your English vocabulary, but why try to do it all on your own?
-To get the best results, start learning from Lingoda’s highly qualified, native-speaking teachers – they really know how to increase English vocabulary.
+To get the best results, start learning from Lingoda’s highly qualified, native-level teachers – they really know how to increase English vocabulary.
 You’ll learn useful English based on real-world topics no matter what your needs or your level.